sarveshchavan7/Quiz-Game/README.md

 ![capture4](https://cloud.githubusercontent.com/assets/22947683/21770994/813953ee-d63a-11e6-97e3-ecfb6c79f617.PNG)

 # Notice:
-- Feel free to import the project in android studio ment for educational purpose (to learn to build the mcq type android appication)
+- Feel free to import the project in android studio it is for educational purpose (to learn to build the quiz type android appication)
-- If you do like what you saw please give it a star!! it mean a lot to me.
+- If you do like what you saw please give it a star!! it mean a lot to me it boosts me to build more game and help you guys.
-- For any details email me -sarveshchavan777@gmail.com
+- For any details or query fill free to email me - sarveshchavan777@gmail.com

 # Donation
 - If this project helps you reduce time to develop, you can give me a cup of coffee :)